brian-lamb-software-engineer/expressBuilder/README.md

 ### Development

-You can now start development on your new infrastructure.
+After completing the above steps, your new infrastructure is ready for development.

 - For editing the application, see the MVC structured source files in `./src/` and place your tests in `./tests/`.